HorningGit/Rayquaza_Resources/tools/admin/systemd.md

 ___
 #### :small_orange_diamond: [Units in systemd](https://wiki.archlinux.org/title/systemd)
 <!-- Unit File Example -->
-**Systemd** uses Unit Dependencies to reference what a service wants/requires to run properly.
 A **unit** in systemd, is simply an object that performs or controls a particular task or action.
+Systemd uses Unit Dependencies to reference what a service wants/requires to run properly.
 Systemd uses **units** for:
 - Controlling system services (Start/Stop/Configure)
 - Organizing the boot process!
 - Maintaining tasks and processes!